margaretmf/margaretmf.github.io/poetry.md

 I rose up higher with a bounce in my step, a love for someone else, and a resilient sense of being.
 I tried to apologize, I saw more deeply, learned grander lessons, and felt the true sound of silence in my own heart rather than the sound of silence coming from someone not accepting of me reaching out.
 Every heart is so beautiful, and I know this true sound of silence is within everyone's heart, but the false beliefs, the dark clouds cover the true sound of silence.

+## Children's Play ##
+Playing on the keys without words
+I discover a joy and a light in the sound that reminds me of little kids on a playground No words are needed because the color and the youthfulness are in the sound bouncing with joy

 ## The Agitation in America ##
 When the riots fell down on the White house, the breakdowns happened at the Confederate Monuments, and the sense of loss and of lack stirred up agitation,